firedrakeproject/firedrake-fluids/doc/source/turbulence_parameterisation.rst

 Turbulence parameterisation
 ===========================

-[chap:turbulence\ :sub:`p`\ arameterisation] This chapter describes the turbulence models that are available in Firedrake-Fluids.
+This chapter describes the turbulence models that are available in Firedrake-Fluids.

 Large Eddy Simulation (LES)
 ---------------------------